CTU-F1T/pvt_2023/README.md

 ## Notes

+### Pure Python Package cannot contain messages

-* ROS 2 _pure_ Python package cannot contain IDL definitions (messages, services) _(at least for now, it may be supported in the future)_.
+ROS 2 _pure_ Python package cannot contain IDL definitions (messages, services) _(at least for now, it may be supported in the future)_.
 It is possible use ament_cmake with Python code but I am not sure if `colcon build --symlink-install` option works then.
 And also it is unnecessary verbose.

 ### Launch files are not symlinked